AY2425S2-CS2103T-W13-1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
 * requires a way to categorise and group contacts easily
 * requires a high level of privacy
-* contacts are stored offline

 **Value proposition**: manage contacts faster than a typical mouse/GUI-driven app, keep contacts safe